efrei-paris-sud/lab-one-2019/README.md

  2- Prepare a README.md inside and describe the codes and which kind of problem you encountered with.

+ - You can use [StackEdit.io](https://stackedit.io/app) to have a Markdown editor

  # Exercise - Deadline=11/11/2019 23:59:59
  Make a folder(Lab1/Excercise) in your team's repository and put all your exercises on it .